fortran-lang/stdlib/README.md

 cmake -B build
 ```

-you can pass additional options to CMake to customize the build.
+You can pass additional options to CMake to customize the build.
 Important options are

-- `-G Ninja` to use the ninja backend instead of the default make backend, other build backends are available with a similar syntax
+- `-G Ninja` to use the Ninja backend instead of the default Make backend.
+Other build backends are available with a similar syntax.
 - `-DCMAKE_INSTALL_PREFIX` is used to provide the install location for the library.
 - `-DCMAKE_MAXIMUM_RANK` the maximum array rank procedures should be generated for.
   The default is 15 for Fortran 2003 compliant compilers, otherwise 7 for compilers not supporting Fortran 2003 completely yet.